loopsocial/firework-purchase-tracking/README.md

   currency in which the order_value was purchased.
 See a [list](https://en.wikipedia.org/wiki/ISO_4217) of supported currency codes.
 E.g. 'USD', 'CAD' etc.

   - `country`: string
+  country

   - `subtotal`?: number

   - `payment_method`?: string
+  order's payment method, e.g.: AMEX, VISA, etc

   - `product`?: Array<{ ext_product_id: string; price: number; quantity: number }>
   A comma-separated string or an array of product IDs, its prices and quantities that were part of the Order.

   - `ext_customer_identifier`?: string
+  A way to pass merchants's user ID to its customers

   <br/>

-  > More information about `dataLayer`: https://developers.google.com/tag-platform/tag-manager/datalayer
+  > More information about the `dataLayer`: https://developers.google.com/tag-platform/tag-manager/datalayer

   <br/>